 Research Partnership With The Solidarity Center

-In 2011, Rutgers SMLR Dean Susan J. Schurman and Professor Adrienne Eaton, chair of the department of labor studies and employment relations, were selected as the principal investigators for a five-year research partnership with the Solidarity Center, a non-profit organization that assists workers around the world who are struggling to build democratic and independent trade unions.
+In 2011, Rutgers SMLR Professors Susan J. Schurman and Adrienne Eaton were selected as the principal investigators for a five-year research partnership with the Solidarity Center, a non-profit organization that assists workers around the world who are struggling to build democratic and independent trade unions.
 The research partnership is aimed at documenting the effects of globalization on the nature of work and on labor and employment relations around the world.
 In particular, the research has focused on three programmatic areas thus far: unions and informal workers, unions and women workers and unions and migrant workers.
 Studies have been undertaken in Cambodia, Colombia, Dominican Republican, Jordan, South African, and Tunisia and have involved researchers based both at Rutgers and at other institutions around the globe.Click here to read more and view the reports

 Strategic Human Resource Leadership Council (SHRLC)